Home

 Impatiens Propagation

 There are two ways to propagate these plants: by seed and cuttings.
 They practice cuttings when the plant is already grown and established.
-Once your Impatiens plants are grown, you can afford to make lots of cuttings to fill all your baskets and pots, and even to give out to all your neighbors and friends.
+Once your Impatiens plants are grown, you can afford to make lots of cuttings to fill all your baskets and pots, and even to give out to all your neighbours and friends.

 If you opt for growing the plants from seeds, do not forget that they require heat and light for germination.
 Sow the seeds into containers or trays with soil.
 Put them onto the top of some warm surface.
 It is highly recommended to start this process in the house as these plants take quite some time to develop.